 There are two ways that you can get exposure to drone stocks: investing and trading.
 Your decision about which route you will take should depend on your overall strategy and preferences in terms of time allocation and available capital.

 If you want to take a longer-term view of the industry, you might choose to invest in the shares of companies associated with the drone boom.

 Investing in drone stocks involves putting up the full value of your position upfront, with the expectation that the shares will rise in price, and you can sell them at a later date for a profit.
 Along with receiving physical shares in the company, you would receive shareholder rights and dividends if they were paid.

 How to trade drone stocks

-Alternatively, you might decide to speculate on the price of drone stocks via derivative products, such as CFDs.
+Alternatively, you might decide to speculate on the price of drone stocks via derivative products, such as spread bets or CFDs.
 Traders generally take a shorter-term view of the markets, seeking to profit from smaller and more frequent market movements.

 While periods of decline might be cause for concern for investors, for traders market downturns can open up a wide range of opportunities for short-selling stocks.
 When you trade drone stocks, you don’t take ownership of the shares, which means that you can profit from markets that are falling in price, as well as those that are rising.

 Spread betting and CFD trading are also leveraged products, so you would only need to put down a small initial deposit in order to gain full market exposure.
 Leverage has the potential to make your money go a lot further, as profits can be magnified but it also has the potential to magnify losses.
 This makes it important to have a suitable risk management strategy in place before you start to trade drone stocks.